 Note:

-If you deactivate one version of an app when multiple inactive versions exist, the deactivated version becomes active, and the others enter a retired state.
-If you unretire another version, the highest version among the active ones will be installed.
+If you activate one version of an app when there are multiple inactive versions, the deactivated version becomes active, and the other versions enter retired state.
+If you unretire (activate) another version, the highest version among the active ones will be installed, based on the assignment attached.

 Excluding Devices